ImageMagick/Usage-Markdown/filter/index.md

 Yes, there are a lot of them, as windowing functions have been the subject of intense study by numerous signal processing experts.

 All of the windowed filter functions will generally be used to modulate a Sinc (or Jinc) weighting function using a support of either 3, or 4 for Sinc (3 or 4 lobes), depending on the class of windowing function being used (see below).
-For example a '`Blackman`' windowing filter will use 4 lobes, but '`Lanczos`' will use 3 lobes.
+For example, a '`Blackman`' windowing filter will use 4 lobes, but '`Lanczos`' will use 3 lobes.
 This is dependent on your IM version, so check the [Verbose Filter Expert Option](#options) if you want to be sure.

 As you can see, all the windowed filtered functions produce a muted form of the original *Sinc()* function that is also shown.